Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Introduction

 Bie{\'n}kowski et al.~\cite{BienkowskiJKK-DISC12} studied online broadcasting against adversaries that are unbounded in the sense that they can inject packets into arbitrary stations with no constraints on their numbers nor rates of injection.
-They gave a deterministic algorithm optimal with respect to competitive performance, when measuring either the total number of packets in the system or the maximum queue size.
-They also showed that the algorithm is stochastically optimal for any expected injection rate smaller than or equal to~$1$.
+Paper~\cite{BienkowskiJKK-DISC12} gave a deterministic algorithm optimal with respect to competitive performance, when measuring either the total number of packets in the system or the maximum queue size.
+This algorithm was also shown in~\cite{BienkowskiJKK-DISC12} to be stochastically optimal for any expected injection rate smaller than or equal to~$1$.

-Anantharamu and Chlebus~\cite{AnantharamuC15} considered a multiple access channel with an unbounded supply of anonymous stations attached to it, among which only stations activated by the adversary with injected packets participate in broadcasting.
+Anantharamu and Chlebus~\cite{AnantharamuC15} considered an ad-hoc multiple access channel, which has an unbounded supply of anonymous stations attached but only the stations activated with injected packets participate in broadcasting.
 They studied deterministic distributed broadcast algorithms against adversaries that are restricted to be able to activate at most one station per round.
-Their algorithms can provide bounded packet latency for injection rates up to $1/2$, with specific rates depending on additional features of algorithms, and showed that no injection rate greater than~$\frac{3}{4}$ can be handled with bounded packet latency in this model.
+The algorithms given in~\cite{AnantharamuC15} can provide bounded packet latency for injection rates up to $1/2$, with specific rates depending on additional features of algorithms.
+It was also shown in~\cite{AnantharamuC15} that no injection rate greater than~$\frac{3}{4}$ can be handled with bounded packet latency on such ad-hoc channels by deterministic algorithms.

 \Paragraph{Related work.}